VCSTDN2024/wede5020-part-1-assignment-1-Sylvester-N/README.md

 **Objectives:**

--Plant 1 million trees by 2030 through community partnerships and reforestation programs.
+- Plant 1 million trees by 2030 through community partnerships and reforestation programs.
 - Reach 500 schools with climate awareness education in the next 5 years.
 - Support 200 eco-friendly startups by 2028 with grants and mentorship.
 - Reduce plastic waste by 50% by 2027 using recycling, clean-up campaigns, and community action.